Top LangSmith Competitors & Alternatives for LLM Observability in 2024

 This article provides a comprehensive comparison of leading LLM observability platforms to help you navigate the landscape beyond LangSmith.
 Talk to our experts to determine the best observability tool for your AI-powered mobile app.

 The rise of Large Language Models (LLMs) has revolutionized application development, but with great power comes great complexity.
 Ensuring your LLM applications are reliable, performant, and cost-effective requires a specialized set of tools for monitoring and analysis—a practice known as LLM observability.
 LangSmith, from the creators of the popular LangChain framework, has quickly become a go-to solution in this space.
-However, the market is burgeoning with a diverse array of competitors and alternatives, each tailored to specific needs, from deep model explainability to open-source flexibility.
+However, the market is rapidly evolving in 2025 with new entrants and expanded feature sets highlighted across industry roundups, from deeper agent/RAG-aware tracing to stronger governance and compliance options.

 An Introduction to LangSmith